Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 .briefing/.brief||Shows the description / briefing of the running mission.
 .players||Lists the players currently active on the server.
 .list||Lists all missions with IDs available on this server (same as WebGUI).
-.add|miz-file|Adds a specific mission to the list of missions.
-Has to be in DCS_HOME/Missions .delete|ID|Deletes the mission with this ID from the list of missions.
+.add|[miz-file]|Adds a specific mission to the list of missions.
+Has to be in DCS_HOME/Missions.
+If no miz file is provided, a list of all files will be provided.
+.delete|ID|Deletes the mission with this ID from the list of missions.
 .load|ID|Load a specific mission by ID.
 .restart|[time in secs] [message]|Restarts the current mission after [time] seconds.
 A message will be sent into the ingame chat of that server.